open-mmlab/mmengine/docs/en/advanced_tutorials/model_analysis.md

 We get the `output` with shape `(1, 10, 10, 10)` after feeding the `inputs` into `conv`.
 The activation quantity of `output` of this `conv` layer is `1000=10*10*10`

-## Usage

-Let's start with an example as follows:
+Let's start with the following examples.

+## Usage Example 1: Model built with native nn.Module

+### Code

 ```python
 import torch